quantleaf/query/API.md

                 "domain": "NUMBER"
             }
         ]
-    }]
+    }],
-    "query": {}
+    "query": {},
     "suggest": { "limit": 10 }
 }

 ```
-This example describes a schema with two fields, which is of enum type and have the same domain (city locations).
+This example describes a translation of a non-complete query text (the last word in the text is 'to').
-The key describes the value which the user use to denote the field.
-In this case the API will understand that
-'from Stockholm' means thay the field we are interested in is with the key 'from', and that the value is Stockholm which is in the domain.
+The example has a schema with 5 fields, and as we include both *query* and *suggest* we will obtain the query translation as well as suggestions when performing this request.

 The fields *fuzzy*, *languageFilter* and *concurrencySize* have been omitted hence assumed to be the default values.

+*See Example Response* for the result of this request.

 ## Success Response